varnish/hitch/docs/configuration.md

 The staples are fetched asynchronously, and will be loaded and ready for stapling as soon as they are available.

+The variables ``ocsp-connect-tmo`` and ``ocsp-resp-tmo`` controls respectively the connect timeout and fetch transmission timeout when Hitch is talking to an OCSP responder.

+## Verification of OCSP staples

+Hitch will optionally verify the OCSP staple, this can be done by specifying

+	ocsp-verify-staple = on

+in the configuration file.

+If you are running with a custom CA, the verification certificates can be changed by setting the `SSL_CERT_FILE` or `SSL_CERT_DIR` environment variables. `SSL_CERT_FILE` can point to a single pem file containing a chain of certificates, while the `SSL_CERT_DIR` can be a comma-separated list of directories containing pem file with symlinks by their hash key (see the man page of c_rehash from the OpenSSL library for more information).

 ## OCSP stapling from manually pre-loaded files